abhiTronix/vidgear/docs/help/writegear_faqs.md

 &nbsp;

-## Is YouTube-Live Streaming possibe with WriteGear?
+## Is YouTube-Live Streaming possible with WriteGear?

 **Answer:** Yes, See [this bonus example ➶](../writegear_ex/#using-writegears-compression-mode-for-youtube-live-streaming).